vanhoefm/fragattacks/research/README.md

 #### ath9k_htc

-There is a known problem with the `ath9k_htc` driver, used by the Technoethical N150 HGA, TP-Link TL-WN722N v1.x, and Alfa AWUS036NHA, causing it not to work on kernel 5.7.3 and above.
-Downgrading to kernel `5.7.2` fixes this issue for now.
-More details are available at:
+With kernel 5.7.3+ and 5.8.x there is a known problem problem with the `ath9k_htc` driver, used by the Technoethical N150 HGA, TP-Link TL-WN722N v1.x, and Alfa AWUS036NHA, causing it not to work.

-- **Patch that might fix it:** https://www.spinics.net/lists/linux-wireless/msg200825.html
+Downgrading to kernel `5.7.2` fixes this issue.
+In the meantime a patch has also been submitted to fix this problem on new kernels: https://www.spinics.net/lists/linux-wireless/msg200825.html

+Older threads on this bug:
 - https://bugzilla.kernel.org/show_bug.cgi?id=208251
 - https://bugzilla.redhat.com/show_bug.cgi?id=1848631
 - https://lore.kernel.org/lkml/CAEJqkgjV8p6LtBV8YUGbNb0vYzKOQt4-AMAvYw5mzFr3eicyTg@mail.gmail.com/

 #### AWUS036ACM